oktaviorezap/Digital-Media-Store-Analysis-with-SQL/README.md

 # Task Description
 As a Data analyst in a digital media store.
 You are asked by the manager to :
 1. Give some insights of current transaction histories.
-2. Give information for the Product team or marketing team related to music genres, artist, track, ect
+2. Give information for the Product team or marketing team related to music genres, artist, track, etc.

 # The Dataset
 <br>This database provides an insight into the digital music shop, including artist details, album catalogs, album and song sales information,